Davra/MicroServices-Samples/vue-sample-app/README.md

 ```

 ## Add environment variables setup

+create an `.env` file with the following :
 ```
 VUE_APP_USERNAME - Your username to access your davra tenant VUE_APP_PASSWORD - Your password to access your davra tenant